This section discusses the changes that you need to be aware of when migrating your application to Kibana 5.0.

 Saved objects with previously deprecated Elasticsearch featuresedit

 Details: Since Kibana 4.3, users have been able to arbitrarily modify filters via a generic JSON editor.
 If users took advantage of any deprecated Elasticsearch features in this way, then they will cause errors in Kibana since they’re removed from Elasticsearch 5.0.
-Check the Elasticsearch documentation for more details.
+Check the Elasticsearch breaking changes documentation for more details.

 Impact: Discover, Visualize, and Dashboard will error for any saved objects that are relying on removed Elasticsearch functionality.
 Users will need to update the JSON of any affected filters.